Bartis1313/csgo/README.md

  * Fps plot - collect fps and represent it in graphical resizable plot.
  * Velocity plot - collect local player speed and represent it in graphical resizable plot.
  * Hitmarker - ability to draw hitmarkers 2D/3D with dmg output.
- * No scope - removes scope black overlay.
+ * No scope - removes scope black overlay (rebuild needed - think of better blur removal)
  * Bullet tracer - draw bullets directions by line beams.
- * Flashlight - just example, not used.
+ * Flashlight
  * Nade prediction - predicts endpoint of your nade throw.
 Also can predict incomming nades by same logic.
- * Engine prediction - useful to never skip tick and get correct server time.
+ * Engine prediction - useful to never skip tick and get correct server time (rebuild needed - use it 1:1 as game does)
  * Chams - uses engine's keyvalues to render it.
 5 types and ability to draw backtrack records.
- * Glow - highlight player ents.
+ * Glow - highlight player ents. (rebuild needed - think of removing this or creating glow texture on own (game provides such materials), client.dll checks it and it in general has performance issues)
- * Sound Esp
+ * Sound Esp (rebuild needed - there is no need to do it with events)
  * Esp - name, flags, boxes, health, armor, ammo, skeleton.
  * DLight - highlights player by dlight
  * Enemy aiming at you warn
  * 2D radar - overlay showing where enemy is, with background of the map texture.
  * Custom skybox - listed from game
  * Remove sky - removes props
- * Edit world colors - props/walls/sky
+ * Edit world colors - props/walls/sky (rebuild needed - transparency should be done in different way)
  * Movement trails - collect line frame by frame and draw from container
  * Bullet impacts - where the bullet has hit
  * Custom smoke/molotov - color/remove/timer
  * Draw dropped weapons - box/icon/name/ammo
- * Bomb overlay with info
+ * Bomb overlay with info (rebuild needed - cleanup, this is now very ugly in code)
  * Mirrorcam - show what is behind you on extra window (contains fixing setupbones occlusion problems)
- * Freecam - view any place without moving your model (dormant ents won't render)
+ * Freecam - view any place without moving your model (dormant ents won't render) (rebuild needed - should generally work better)
  * Freelook - a copy of how it looks like in PUBG
  </details>